Footpaths, nature strips and grass

 Parking on naturestrips

-If a vehicle parked on a naturesrtip is blocking pedestrian access or causing a sight obstruction, contact Ranger Services via our online request form
+If you see a vehicle parked illegally that is blocking pedestrian access, causing a site obstruction or is a general safety concern then please contact Ranger services via our online request form.

 Please let us know if there are any hazards in any footpath in the shire: